timjogorman/RicherEventDescription/guidelines.md

-Although these are included in the list of TLINKs during annotation, and carry the same temporal information and properties as BEFORE and OVERLAP, they carry additional causal meanings, and are fully explained in the causation section.
+Although these are included in the list of TLINKs during annotation, and carry the same temporal information and properties as BEFORE and OVERLAP, they carry additional causal meanings and so are fully explained in the causation section.